MarcellaVT/custom-carrd/README.md

-Welcome to my personal website written in Chinese!
-I took most of my design inspiration from minimalist carrd websites.
+Welcome to my personal link website website.
+This is a fork of [zenyabian's](https://github.com/zenyabian/custom-carrd) code I took and modified from.
+If you want to see it live it will be on MarcellaVT.com